 Longleaf Academy and its teachers are dedicated to the success of their students; the betterment of their futures as lifelong learners; and to the philosophy that every child will succeed.
 Our mission is to empower students to become self-sufficient, intrinsic learners who are equipped with the ability to achieve academically, socially and emotionally.

 Academic success is not only the responsibility of the student, but also the teacher.
-Children with learning differences need to “learn how to learn.”
-It is our responsibility to guide the student toward success by using research-based curriculum, individualized instruction that is multi-sensory and scientifically sound, and systematic and cumulative.
-These principles enable achievement in the students we strive to empower!
+Children with learning differences need to learn how to learn.
+Longleaf Academy believes that it is our responsibility to guide the student toward success by using research-based curriculum, individualized instruction that is multi-sensory,scientifically sound,systematic and cumulative.